netinvent/rhel9_scripts/README.md

 ## Redhat Enterprise Linux / AlmaLinux / RockyLinux anaconda scipts

+This script collection is designed to work on Redhat / AlmaLinux / RockyLinux / CentOS and other EL8 / EL9 clones.

 ### Kickstart file

-The kickstart file contains a python script which handles automagic partitioning and other small adjustemnts.
+The kickstart file contains a python script which handles automagic partitioning and other small adjustemnts as pre script, and a machine setup script as post script, that will install additions and configure the system.

-It will handle MBR, GPT and LVM style partitioning, while being able to autosize partitions.
+With the pre-script, kickstart will handle MBR, GPT and LVM style partitioning, while being able to autosize partitions.

 The python script is to be executed as `%pre --interpreter=/bin/python3` script and will create the following: